chatapazar/ais-dev-day-2023/documents/technical-service-deployment/hero-database.md

 ## What you've learnt?

-1. How to deploy PostgreSQL database service (for the Hero microservice) from Developer Catalog.
+1. How to deploy PostgreSQL database service from Developer Catalog.

 2. How to use Web Terminal via OpenShift web console to interact with application deployed on cluster (in this case, heroes-db PostgreSQL) without having to install terminal applications i.e. PuTTY, Cmder, Xshell, SecureCRT etc. on your computer.